 While I did not include each brewery’s hours of operation, in many cases I start each day at the earliest opening brewery and finish it at the last to close location.
 Before your tour, be certain to double check that the breweries you want to visit will be open at the time of your visit because operation hours have a tendency to change depending on season, holiday, and anticipated traffic volume.

 The best way to undertake these tours is to have a designated driver, who you should shower with praise, free meals, and gifts.
 Regardless, I have designed these tours to usually include no more than three or four breweries before checking into your hotel and then walking to the rest of the locations where you and your designated driver can enjoy yourselves fully.

 South Central CO Tour (20 breweries)

 For this tour, you’ll visit all of the breweries in the southern central part of Colorado.
 This encompasses the towns of Pueblo, Alamosa, Salida, Buena Vista, and nearby surrounding areas.
-This is a very relaxed tour where you can spend enjoying the great outdoors along the way.
+This is a long but very relaxed tour where you can spend enjoying the great outdoors along the way.